nicholas-net/nicholas-net/README.md

 - 🔭 I’m currently a Computer Science undergrad at Western Governors University.
 - 👯 I’m looking to collaborate on projects.
-- 📫 How to reach me:linkedin:https://www.linkedin.com/in/nick-colon
+- 📫 How to reach me:LinkedIn: https://www.linkedin.com/in/nick-colon

 ## Soft Skills